davidmalcolm/texi2rst/output/options-controlling-c++-dialect.rst

   Never emit code for non-inline templates that are instantiated implicitly (i.e. by use); only emit code for explicit instantiations.
-  Template Instantiation, for more information.
+  See :ref:`template-instantiation`, for more information.

 .. option:: -fno-implicit-inline-templates